 Full grading security access is automatically granted to primary instructors who can then delegate security access to others who may assist them in the grading process.
 No special forms are needed.

-To delegate grading access to others, go to the Campus Information Services and select the employee tab or go directly to the grading menu and select, "Instructor Security Administration".
+To delegate grading access to others, go to the Campus Information Services and select the employee tab. go to the grading menu and select "Grant Security to Other Employees".

 Employees who need to view, save, or post grades for several instructors within a college or department may be granted access by the department chair using the E-grading Authorization Form.
 Return the completed form to the Student Systems Office located in Room 60 SSB.